ScantyDaemon/rpicpufanScantyDaemon/README.md

 1.Use cheep transistor like bc547.

-2.Control transistor pin connected to pin 2 gpio.
+2.Connect emiter transistor pin to pin 2 gpio.

 3.cpu fan "+" pin connect to transistor, "-" pin connect to any GND.